You can find up to date information on Trust services as well as NHS advice and guidance and links to other national and local support resources.

 Weekly updates on planned construction works are also available via the STEP website.
 You can sign up to receive these here.

 You can also directly contact the Trust with any concerns or queries by emailing us.

 Ensure our obligations to patients, the local community and the Secretary of State are understood and met.

-Our Trust is working closely with local community groups, health organisations and the council to ensure our patients, service users and the general public are kept well-informed of the changes being made on our sites.
+Our Trust is working closely with local community groups, residents, health organisations and the council to ensure our service users and the general public are kept well-informed of the changes being made on our sites.